cran-task-views/ActuarialScience/ActuarialScience.md

 - An individual claims history simulation machine for annual cashflows is provided by Gabrielli & Wuethrich at [IndividualClaimsHistory](https://people.math.ethz.ch/~wueth/simulation.html); see also `r github("kasaai/simulationmachine")`.
 - [Cellar](https://cellar.kasa.ai/) is a collection of community-curated open datasets for insurance analytics.
 - `r pkg("DDPM")` provides some insurance-related datasets, some already in `r github("dutangc/CASdatasets")`.
+- `r pkg("rIACI")` provides the Iberian Actuarial Climate Index and its components (temperature, precipitation, wind power, ...) to support climate change analysis and risk assessment.

 #### Documentation and online courses